PitchLog BETA

 PitchLog supports a different practice loop:

-• Play or sing without looking
+• Sing or play without looking

 • Listen, adjust, and finish the take

-• Review sharp, flat, and unstable notes afterward
+• Review flat, sharp, and unstable notes afterward

 That keeps the first pass focused on listening, then gives you a clear target for the next repetition.